-HARICA PKI meets the technical specifications of ETSI TS 101 456 standard "Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing qualified certificates".
+HARICA PKI meets the specifications of ETSI TS 101 456 "Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing qualified certificates", ETSI TS 102 042 standard "Electronic Signatures and Infrastructures (ESI); Policy requirements for certification authorities issuing public key certificates" and the Precedential Decree 150/2001.
 An external CP/CPS compliance audit is required on a yearly basis.

-HARICA PKI has also included guidelines and procedures from the "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v1.1" document, produced by the CA/Browser Forum (www.cabforum.org).
+HARICA PKI has also included guidelines and procedures from the "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v1.1.9" document, produced by the CA/Browser Forum (www.cabforum.org).